kmana1995/DE4S_Model/README.md

 Package dependencies are found in the requirements.txt.

-A paper describing the method is included in the repository.
+A detailed paper describing the method and mathematics is included in the repository.